 It’s possible if you switch to a mobile virtual network operator (MVNO) that partners with AT&T to use its towers.

 Switch to an AT&T MVNO and Cut Your Wireless Bill in Half!

-Unlike the rest of the MVNOs mentioned above, Cricket Wireless is a wholly owned subsidiary of AT&T. The other MVNOs are independent of AT&T and only rent space on their network.
+The other MVNOs that I mentioned are independent of AT&T and only rent space on its network.